 River Rock

 Polished, rounded, and smoothed by running water, river rocks can be found near freshwater sources.
-Typically1 to 2 inches in diameter, they come in a variety of colors and shapes.
+Typically they are 1 to 2 inches in diameter, but can be as large as 6 inches in diameter and come in a variety of colors and shapes.

-Best Ways to Use: Like pea stones, river rocks are versatile and best used for low-activity patios, accents, and flowerbeds.
-It’s especially popular with succulents and xeriscaping.
+Best Ways to Use: Like pea gravel, river rocks are versatile and popular rocks for garden bed edging, in xeriscaping beds, and atop potted succulents.
+River rocks are also used for low-activity patios, accents, and flowerbeds.

 Pros: